-Virtual hospital tours available to preview the facilities and birthing suites
+Virtual and in person hospital tours available to preview the facilities and birthing suites

 COVID-19 testing available for pregnant women and peace of mind

-Virtual childbirth and parenting classes including breastfeeding, infant CPR, prepared childbirth and newborn baby care
+Virtual and in person childbirth and parenting classes including breastfeeding, infant CPR, prepared childbirth and newborn baby care

 Ultra-clean environment with enhanced sanitation and validation to ensure cleaning is complete and effective